dnburgess/dbtechtemplate/README.md

 ### Notice:
 This was snagged from SelfhostedPro's repository.
 There was a lot of extra stuff in there I didn't want/need, so this is the DB Tech version of the application template for Portainer v1.x and v2.x.

-# Portainer Templates for Selfhosted Projects/Homelabs
+# Portainer Templates for DB Tech

 This is a template focused on helping people spin up selfhosted services using Portainer.